 February in kindergarten is always such a busy month with so many potential age-appropriate themes.
-It can be difficult to fit everything in–especially if, like me, you like to dig deep into themes and spend quality time nurturing curiosity and building understanding.
-In this post, I’ve compiled some ideas you can use to give the kiddos some Valentine fun without taking time away from the content you need to cover this February.
+It can be difficult to fit everything in—especially if, like me, you like to dig deep into themes and spend quality time nurturing curiosity and building understanding.
+In this post, I’ve compiled some easy Valentine’s Day activities you can use to give the kiddos some fun this February without taking time away from all the content you need to cover.

 1. Focus on Friendship with a Kindness Chain

 Valentine’s Day in kindergarten is all about caring and friendship.
 It, coincidentally, falls at a time of year when many classes are in need of a classroom management reboot!
 This is one of my favorite Valentine’s Day activities because it is motivating, fun, and takes almost no extra time.

 Making a kindness chain is a great way to put the focus on positive behavior while adding a festive Valentine’s Day decoration to your room.
 To make a kindness chain, pre-cut a bunch of strips of red and pink construction paper.

 Challenge the children to notice and report their classmates’ acts of kindness.
 One act of kindness equals one chain link!

 You might want to add the links during your morning meeting, during snack time, or as you close for the day.
 Jotting the reason for the link onto the strip before fastening it on will allow you to revisit these acts of kindness as the month goes on.
 Having the students look for kindness in their peers tends to encourage positive relationships and curtail some of the tattling that seems to crop up this time of year.

 2. Encourage Card-Making in the Writing Center